In this post, let’s get an introducton to Cython. Specifically What it is and why it really useful?

 Cython has expansive goals, first and foremost being full Python compatibility.
 It has also acquired features that are specific to its unique position between Python and C, making Cython easier to use, more efficient, and more expressive.
 Some of these Cython-only features are the following:

-The first one is the conversion between C types and Python types
+- 1st one is: the conversion between C types and Python types

-And last but not least is the Thread-based parallelism using the Prange function
+- And the last but not least is the Thread-based parallelism using the prange function.

-Once you have written your .pyx file, there are a couple of ways to turn it into an extension module.
-Commonly, there are Two ways of compiling from the command line.
+Once you have written your .pyx file, there are a couple of ways turning it into an extension module.
+Commonly, there are two ways of compiling from the command line.

-The second one is the Cythonize command, which also takes a .py or .pyx file and compiles it into a C/C++ file.
-But it also compiles the C/C++ files into an extension module that is Directly Importable from Python.
+- The second one is the cythonize command, which also takes a .py or .pyx file and compiles it into a C/C++ file.
+But it also compiles the C/C++ files into an extension module which is directly importable from Python.